Tiberius Claudius Pompeianus: Marcomannic Wars

 Following the completion the Parthian campaign, Emperor Marcus Aurelius appointed him military governor of Pannonia Inferior on the empire's northern frontier along the Danube River.
 He likely served from 164 until 168.
 In late 166 or early 167, a force of 6,000 Lombards invaded Pannonia.
 Pompeianus defeated the invasion with relative ease, but it marked the beginning of a larger barbarian invasion.

 Late in 167, the Marcomanni tribe invaded the empire by crossing in Pannonia.
 Marcus Aurelius and Lucius Verus planned a punitive expedition to drive the barbarians back across the Danube River, but due to the effects of the Antonine Plague, the expedition was postponed until early 168.
 Aided by Pompeianus, the two emperors were able to force the Marcomanni to retreat.
 Pompeianus' military skills earned him the confidence of Marcus Aurelius and he quickly became one of the Emperor's closest advisors.

 As the emperors returned to their winter quarters in Aquileia, Lucius Verus fell ill and died in January 169.
 Marcus Aurelius arranged for his daughter Lucilla, Verus' widow, to marry Pompeianus.
 As son-in-law to the emperor, Pompeianus became a member of the Nerva–Antonine dynasty.
 The emperor even offered to name Pompeianus Caesar and his heir, but Pompeianus declined the title.

 Instead, Pompeianus was promoted and served as the emperor's chief general during the Marcomannic War.
 Under his guidance, the exiled senator and fellow Parthian war veteran Pertinax was recalled and joined Pompeianus on his military staff.

 Pompeianus' successes during the Marcomannic War further distinguished him, with the emperor awarding him a second consulship in 173.
 He took part in a number of military operations in the Danubian region and was still stationed in the region following the death of Marcus Aurelius.

 Under Commodus

-Marcus Aurelius died in 180 AD, and his 18-year-old son Commodus, Pompeianus' brother-in-law, was proclaimed emperor.
+Marcus Aurelius died in 180 AD, and his 18-year-old son Commodus, Pompeianus' brother-in-law, was proclaimed Roman emperor.
 Pompeianus tried to persuade Commodus to remain on the Danubian frontier to complete the conquest of the Marcomanni, but Commodus returned to Rome in the autumn of 180.

 The relationship between the young emperor and the experienced officer quickly deteriorated.
 In 182, Lucilla, Pompeianus' wife and Commodus' sister, organized a failed assassination attempt against the emperor.
 Though Commodus executed Lucilla and other members of her family, Pompeianus had not participated in the conspiracy and was spared.
 Following the conspiracy, Pompeianus withdrew from public life, citing old age, and retired to his estates in Italy.
 He spent most of his time in the country away from Rome, claiming age and an ailment of the eyes as an excuse.